A Hard Day's Night (film): Plot

-An hour before the final run-through, Ringo Starr is forced to chaperone Paul's grandfather and takes him to the canteen for tea while he reads a book.
-The grandfather manipulates Ringo into going outside to experience life rather than reading books, passing a surprised John and Paul on the way out.
-He tries to have a quiet drink in a pub, takes pictures, walks alongside the river and rides a bicycle along a railway station platform.
-After nearly injuring a parrot and accidentally causing a woman to fall into a newly dug hole, Ringo is apprehended by a policeman as a troublemaker, and is joined by Paul's grandfather shortly after for attempting to sell Beatles photos with forged signatures.
-The grandfather runs back to the studio and tells the others about Ringo.
-Norm sends John, Paul and George to retrieve him.
-While doing so, the boys wind up in a Keystone Cops-style foot chase before arriving back at the studio with Ringo, with only minutes to spare before airtime.
-The televised concert goes on as planned, after which the Beatles are whisked away to another performance via helicopter.
+An hour before the final run-through, Ringo is cajoled into chaperoning Paul's grandfather to the studio canteen for tea.
+He takes issue with a book Ringo is reading and manipulates him into going out "parading" to experience life rather than reading about it in books.
+Ringo tries to have a quiet drink in a pub, takes pictures, walks alongside the River Thames, chats with a young boy skipping school, and rides a bicycle along a railway station platform.
+After being ejected from the pub for nearly injuring a parrot with a dart and accidentally causing a woman to fall into a newly dug hole at a construction site, Ringo is apprehended by a policeman.
+He is shortly joined by Paul's grandfather, who had triggered a ruckus attempting to sell Beatles photos with autographs he had forged.
+The grandfather antagonises the policemen at the station with Irish nationalist slogans before running back to the studio to tell the others about Ringo.
+Norm sends the other three Beatles to retrieve him, which leads to a Keystone Cops-style foot chase.
+Arriving back at the studio with only minutes to spare before airtime, the Beatles deliver a smashing performance to an audience of screaming, delirious fans.
+Immediately afterwards, a helicopter whisks the group away toward a "midnight matinée" engagement in Wolverhampton.
+Paul tosses the forged autographs out of the helicopter as it takes off.